 Home / News / Supporting independent living at Furlong Close

-Furlong Close, the latest addition to Agincare Enable’s supported living services, has launched a new programme to support tenants in gaining the vital skills they need for independent living.
+Furlong Close, has launched a new programme to support tenants in gaining the vital skills they need for independent living.

 The LIFE (Living Independently For Everyone) sessions invite tenants to suggest activities based on things they would like to learn, places they would like to go, and challenges they wish to overcome.
 The LIFE team, which consists of 5 support workers, then set out to make those desires a reality.